anoma/nspec/docs/architecture-2/ordering-v1.md

 --8<-- "./ordering/a-complete-lifecycle.md:all"

 [^1 time stamp]: In fact it is the latter time stamp that is most relevant;
-    the former is merely an indicator about performance of the worker.
+    the former is merely an indicator about performance of the mempool.

 [^1]: This response may be delayed until the TxFingerprint is assigned.
     In V2,
-    the "shuffling" of transactions may be pseudo-random so that we can quickly pass on transaction data to mirror workers.
+    the "shuffling" of transactions may be pseudo-random so that we can quickly pass on transaction data to mirror orderers.